 Considerations for Both Types of Teams

 - Team Composition: When building either type of team, consider the skills, expertise, and personalities required for the specific project or task.
 For example, understanding the nuanced differences between project and program management can be super helpful.
-The same goes for having a Talent Strategy (more on that later).
+The same goes for having a Talent Strategy (more on that below).

 - Communication: Clear and effective communication is crucial regardless of the team type.
 Virtual teams may require robust online collaboration tools, while non-virtual teams need well-structured meetings and channels.